bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 <p class="alert alert-warning mb-0" role="alert">
   <strong>BETA warning</strong><br>
-  Toasts are in their preliminary stages of being developed, and usage is subject to change in future releases.
+  Toasts are in their preliminary stages of being developed, and usage and custom CSS is subject to change in future releases.
 </p>

 ## Overview